Joseph G. Hanefeldt

-Joseph Gerard Hanefeldt (born April 25, 1958) is an American prelate of the Roman Catholic Church.
-He has been serving as bishop of the Diocese of Grand Island in Nebraska since 2015.
+Joseph Gerard Hanefeldt (born April 25, 1958) is an American prelate of the Catholic Church.
+He has been serving as bishop of the Latin Church Diocese of Grand Island in Nebraska in the United States since 2015.

 Biography

 Early life and education

 Joseph Hanefeldt was born on April 25, 1958, in Creighton, Nebraska, to Helen and Adolph Hanefeldt.
 He has two brothers and one sister.
 He attended St. Ludger Catholic School and then high school at Creighton Public School, graduating in 1976.

 After finishing high school, Hanefeldt decided to become a priest.
 He began his studies for the priesthood in 1976 at St. John Vianney College Seminary at the University of St. Thomas in St. Paul, Minnesota.
 He graduated from St. Thomas in 1980 with a Bachelor of Arts in sociology.

 Hanefeldt traveled to Rome in 1980 to study theology at the Pontifical Gregorian University.
 He received a Bachelor of Sacred Theology from the Gregorian in 1983.
 That same year, he was ordained as a transitional deacon at St. Peter's Basilica.
 In 1984, he started his study of sacramental theology at the Pontifical Atheneum of St. Anselm in Rome, receiving a Licentiate in Sacramental Theology.